 We believe Aphria’s proposed acquisition of Nuuvera has numerous red flags.
 We see little economic or strategic rationale for the purchase and believe the parties involved need to address potentially significant conflicts of interest.

 The cannabis industry undoubtedly holds tremendous promise.
+There is clearly a well-defined market that can be seen if you check out films featuring cannabis which you can understand more here.
 Companies trading in the cannabis space have seen high volatility as of late, given the early-stage nature of the industry and the commensurate excitement and setbacks that occur with any new industry.
 Therefore, any investment in the sector (both long or short) should be considered higher risk regardless of the outcome of this particular deal.

 That being said, we simply do not see any credible value in this transaction for Aphria.
 In the absence of this deal, we believe Nuuvera’s shares would trade closer to its intrinsic worth, which we estimate to be over 90% lower than current share prices suggest.